AlexAllen/MATT/README.md

 MATT stands for "Multifunction Altimeter with Telemetry and Tracking", and is a DIY flight computer project that aims to tick several boxes in the [United Kingdom Rocketry Association's (UKRA) Model Achievement Program (MAP)](https://ukra.org.uk/certification/model-achievement-programme/).
 I have already done the DIY altimeter task, using an Arduino and breakout boards on stripboard, as recorded in [my rocket altimeter repo](https://github.com/AlexAllen/rocket_altimeter), and this project intends to produce something that can tick all of the remaining MAP tasks that require a custom altimeter:

 * DIY flight computer
-	* Details are light on the exact requirements, but assume a typical dual deploy flight computer
+	* Details are light on the exact requirements, but I'm assuming a typical dual deploy flight computer
 * Satellite
 	* A cansat which records some physical data and transmits it back to the ground at 1Hz.
 * Land under thrust